-This example scenario demonstrates how end manufacturers can connect their assets to the cloud using OPC UA (Open Platform Communication Unified Architecture) and the Industrial Components.
+This solution idea demonstrates how end manufacturers can connect their assets to the cloud using OPC UA (Open Platform Communication Unified Architecture) and the Industrial Components.
 They can monitor their equipment's key parameters to discover anomalies before they become critical issues.
 OPC UA is a platform-independent and service-oriented interoperability standard for a secure and reliable data exchange.
 OPC UA is used by various industrial systems and devices such as industry PCs, PLCs, and sensors.
 It's a standard that is driven by the OPC Foundation.

 The data flows through the solution as follows:

 - Industrial devices that can natively communicate OPC UA can directly connect to IoT Edge.
 IoT Edge is the compute power that sits on your on-premises network.
-It’s the runtime environment of the Industrial Modules (OPC Publisher, OPC Twin, and Discovery Module).
-Modules are containers that run Azure services, 3rd party services, or your own code.
+It's the runtime environment of the Industrial Modules (OPC Publisher, OPC Twin, and Discovery Module).
+Modules are containers that run Azure services, third party services, or your own code.
 The OPC Publisher module connects to OPC UA servers and publishes OPC UA telemetry data to Azure IoT Hub.
 OPC Twin creates a digital twin of an OPC UA server in the cloud and provides OPC UA browse/read/write/method call capabilities via a cloud-based REST (Representational State Transfer) interface.
 The Discovery module provides discovery services on the edge, which include OPC UA server discovery.

 - Azure IoT Hub connects the devices virtually to the cloud for further data processing.
 It enables a security-enhanced bidirectional communication between IoT applications and devices.

-- The Industrial Services are made up of several microservices exposing a REST API.
+- The Industrial Services is made up of several microservices exposing a REST API.
 All Industrial Services are deployed to an Azure Kubernetes Service cluster.
 They implement business logic and functionality for discovery, registration, remote control, and post-processing telemetry of industrial devices.
 The REST APIs can be used in any programming language and framework that can call an HTTP endpoint.

 - Azure Event Hubs transforms and stores the data.
 It provides a distributed stream processing platform with low latency and seamless integration.